vrindbhatu/Analysing-Covid-Data/README.md

 3. Looking at the total cases vs the population (Highest infection rate)and from that finding the percent of population that got covid.
 4. Looking at countries that has highest death counts.

--> Along with this I also created CTE (Common Table Experession), a TEMP table and VIEW which can store data for later viszualizations.
+-> Along with this I also created CTE (Common Table Experession) to enable users to more easily write and maintain complex queries via increased readability and simplification, a TEMP table and VIEW which can store data for later viszualizations.

 ### Exporting data from SQL Server and loading into Tableau